 Ah, the dreaded credit score conversation.
-Given its importance on the Canadian financial scene, it can be a scary topic to approach—how can our entire financial history be deduced to just one number?
+Despite its importance, it can be a scary topic to approach.
+How can our entire financial history be deduced to just one number?

 Intimidating as it may be, it’s important to take ownership of your credit score in order to protect your identity and plan for big purchases.
 In this article, we’ll explain the role these infamous three digits play in your financial life as well as how you can check your credit score in Canada.

-The way that they calculate their scores are similar, but they do assign a different weight to each factor, which could result in differing scores.
-Some Canadians prefer to track both their Equifax and TransUnion score to maintain a well-balanced image of their economic situation.
+The way each bureau calculates credit scores is similar, but they do assign a different weight to each factor, which could result in differing scores.
+Some Canadians prefer to track both their Equifax and TransUnion scores to maintain a well-balanced image of their economic situation.

-Although “credit score” and “credit report” are often used interchangeably, it’s important to note that they’re not the same thing.
-While your credit score is a number that represents your lendability, your credit report is a complete overview of your financial (i.e. credit) history that includes specific information about your loans and other accounts as well as your payment history.
+Although the terms credit score and credit report are often used interchangeably, it’s important to realize that they’re not the same thing.
+While your credit score is a number that represents your lend-ability, your credit report is a complete overview of your credit history that includes specific information about your loans and other accounts, as well as your payment history.
 This includes any amount owed on a loan, whether it’s revolving credit (like a credit card) or non-revolving credit (like a student loan).

 Not only does keeping track of your credit score help ensure that you haven’t been the recent victim of identity theft, but it also helps paint an accurate picture of your financial situation.
 This serves as a foundation for all of your money decisions.

-If you credit rating isn’t where you want it to be, then being aware of your credit score is the first step to improving it.
+If your credit rating isn’t where you want it to be, then being aware of your credit score is the first step to improving it.
 While many factors go into calculating a credit score, knowing yours will help inform where your financial efforts should be going — i.e., whether you should be focused on decreasing your utilization rate, opening new accounts, or paying down debt.
-Which brings us to our next point.

-It used to be that, to check your Canadian credit score, you’d have to send it away in the mail for a physical copy from one of the credit bureaus.
-Fortunately, we’re no longer living in the stone age—there are several tools that you can use to check your score for free.
-More on that in just a bit.
-First, a caveat.
+It used to be that, to check your Canadian credit score, you’d have to request a physical mailed copy from one of the credit bureaus.
+Fortunately, there are now several digital tools you can use to check your score for free.

-Important note: as of 2021, Quebec has passed utilization requiring the credit bureaus to provide consumers with free credit checks.
-At the time of writing, Equifax is honouring this agreement for free access to all Canadians, but free online TransUnion credit reports are only available to residents of Quebec.
+Important note: as of 2021, Quebec passed legislation requiring both credit bureaus to provide consumers with free credit checks.
+At the time of writing, residents of Quebec can access their credit score from either Equifax or TransUnion for free.

-Credit scores exist from 300 to 900, with 300 being the lowest and 900 being the highest.
-You don’t need to score a perfect 900 to have a good credit score, though (and in fact this number is pretty much impossible to obtain).
+Credit scores range from 300 to 900, with 300 being the lowest and 900 being the highest.
+You don’t need to score a perfect 900 to have a good credit score, though.
+In fact, 900 is pretty impossible to obtain.
 A good credit score is generally considered anything above 660, with a score above 725 being considered very good and, above 760 considered excellent.

 To paint a broader picture, here is an overview of the five categories of credit scores: